ShubhaBarik/ShubhaBarik/README.md

 - 👋 Hi, I’m @Shubhashree
 - 👀 I’m believe food and music unites us all
-- 🌱 Currently learning MDanalysis for my ongoing research
+- 🌱 Currently learning Python for my ongoing research
 - 📫 Reach me at 20lsph02@uohyd.ac.in

 <!---